 7. Launder your Christmas tree skirt according to the manufacturer's directions and store in a bin.

-Pro Tip: Label, label, label!
+Label, label, label!
 Be sure to label any totes, bins, bags, or boxes before storing.
 This will make decorating and finding what you need year after year a breeze!

 How to Clean and Store Tabletop and Mantel Decorations